If you feel like you are swimming against the tide when it comes to weight loss, you ARE.

 Do you ‘just’ want to lose weight or do you want to be healthier overall?

-If you want to achieve better overall health, with lasting weight loss results – you are on the right website.
+If you want to achieve better overall health, with lasting weight loss results – you are in the right place.

 This couldn’t be further from the truth.